Updated July 1, 2017

 When I managed to get some time off over the Australian summer, I thought it would be the best opportunity to do the obligatory tour of Europe.
-Of course, summer in Australia means winter in Paris.
+Of course, when it’s summer in Australia, it’s winter in Paris.
 Similar to any other twenty-something, I was constrained by time and money, so I meticulously planned the visit so not a single day was wasted.

-When most people think of Paris in the winter, the idea of short, rainy, snowy and miserable days usually spring to mind.
+When most people think of winter in Paris, the idea of short, rainy, snowy and miserable days usually spring to mind.
 But if you’re an optimist who can look beyond the daily weather patterns, you’ll discover the City of Lights is equally as mesmerizing in winter as it is in spring, summer and fall.

 If cheaper flights, half-price hotels and limited crowds don’t do it for you, perhaps the sight of a Winter ‘Soldes’ (sale) label on every shop window will raise your excitement level.
 Maybe the luxury of more euros in your pocket to spend on whatever your heart desires will appeal to you.
 Or, perhaps the prospect of a hot chocolate and macaroon at Angelina’s will cut the mustard.
 During the six days I spent in Paris, I managed to eat, see and smell my way through the city.
 As a result, I’ve compiled a must-see, must-do list for other time- and money-conscious travellers.

 Before you can see the landmarks in a city like Paris, you must negotiate transportation to and from Charles de Gaulle Airport, and from café to landmark to bakery.